mParticle/docs/src/pages/developers/quickstart/senddata/index.md

 ## HTTP
 _________________
 ### 1. Generate your API key
-Create a <strong>Custom Feed</strong> on the [Setup](https://app.mparticle.com/setup/inputs/feeds) page to generate server-to-server API credentials.
+Create a <strong>Custom Feed</strong> on the [Setup](https://app.mparticle.com/setup/inputs/feeds) page to generate server-to-server API credentials and store them in a safe place.
+You'll need them to make a `POST` request in the next step.

 ### 2. Send an HTTP request
 Use <strong>curl</strong> or <strong>Postman</strong> to send an HTTP request with your access credentials to our server-to-server [endpoint](https://docs.mparticle.com/developers/server/http/#endpoint) `https://s2s.mparticle.com/v2/events`.